Tomohiro-Yamashita/HashAccess-Swift/README.md

 ## Usage - Test UI
 With Hash
-1. Drag and drop the file to the upper field.
+1. Drag and drop the file into the upper field.
 2. You get the hash value.
 3. Paste the hash and press enter.
 4. The file path will be shown.